Publication

 2.1 Code

-Some journals require authors to:
+Note that some journals require authors to:

 • Make the codebase publicly accessible